najimovi/timeline-visualization/README.md

   - **Single Responsibility Principle**: Each component and hook has a focused purpose
   - **Descriptive Naming**: Clear and consistent naming conventions
   - **Modular Structure**: Logical file organization enhancing maintainability
+  - **Context for Shared State**: Used React Context API to avoid prop drilling
 - **Quality of Life**
   - **Tailwind CSS**: For rapid styling and responsive design
   - **TypeScript**: For type safety and better developer experience